 The Park is endowed with a diverse variety of attractions ranging from terrestrial wilderness to permanent glaciers on the mountain peaks.

-Three peaks of Kilimanjaro Mountain
+Three peaks of Mt.
+Kilimanjaro national park

 Kibo, the highest peak (5,895m) on Mount Kilimanjaro, is covered by snow throughout the year despite being close to the equator.
 Conquering this peak is an adventure of a lifetime.